-Different areas of the brain are involved in seeing.
-Some areas deal with processing visual information from the eyes; other parts control eye movements or gaze (the direction a person is looking).
-Nystagmus can develop if any of these areas don't develop properly in early life, or are damaged later in life by inflammation in the brain, a stroke or a head injury.
+Different areas of our brain are involved in seeing.
+Some areas process visual information from our eyes; other parts control eye movements or gaze (the direction a person is looking).
+Nystagmus can be present if any of these areas don't develop properly in early life, or are damaged later in life by inflammation in the brain, a stroke or a head injury.
 Very occasionally, certain medications or alcohol may cause nystagmus.